sudev/MinixMajor/_posts/2013-06-05-technical-issues.md

 # Documentation Issues

-Working with the existing code was a tedious one.
-There was no proper documentation or support for newbies.
+Working with the existing code is tedious when code is not documented properly.
+There was little documentation or support for newbies.
 We found it hard to get satisfying replies from the mailing list or the MINIX groups.
-The publication [Balazs Gerofi's Master's Thesis](http://www.minix3.org/theses/gerofi-minix-vfs.pdf) provided a proper idea of the VFS implementation and the VFS/FS interface.
-A documentation other than this giving proper details of the VFS/FS interface was hard to find.
+The publication [Balazs Gerofi's Master's Thesis](http://www.minix3.org/theses/gerofi-minix-vfs.pdf) is only documentation in regard to VFS implementation and the VFS/FS interface.